How Do Feelings Work? (Highly Sensitive Podcast Interview)

 Joanne is amazing.
 She is so passionate about what she does and passionate about emotions and teaching people about emotions.
 So, make sure you check that out, as well.

 In our discussion today, we talk all about feelings.
-She talks about how feelings work, what some emotional habits are for Highly Sensitive Persons.
+She talks about how do feelings work for HSPs, what some emotional habits are for Highly Sensitive Persons.
 She shares a lot of practical tips.
 I think she said at one point that she could nerd out about this all day, and she really is just fantastic.
 She really, really knows what she's talking about.
 She is so much fun to talk to, and I hope you get a lot out of this episode, as I'm sure you will.

 I got so much out of it.
 She shares so much information.
 I really needed to listen through it myself to remember more of what she talked about, because this episode is just packed full of great tips and information.
 I hope you enjoy it as well.
 Here is our conversation.